How to pick NCEA subjects for future success

-They decide to remove beekeeper from the list because they don’t like the idea of being stung by bees.
-They still like the arborist and winemaker jobs.
+They decide to remove beekeeper from their list as they don’t like the idea of beestings.

-Step 3 example
+Step 3 example – Check the job opportunities

-- Arborist: A minimum of three years of secondary education is recommended.
+- A minimum of three years of secondary education is recommended.
 Useful subjects include agriculture and horticulture, and biology.

 Find out more

 Updated 23 Jun 2022